srvk/DiViMe/README.md

 You can then use the tools mentioned before, by replacing the "data/" folder in the command given in the previous paragraph by "aclewStarter/", E.G for noisemes:
 ```$ vagrant ssh -c "tools/noisemes_sad.sh aclewStarter/"```

-Reference for the ACLEX Starter dataset:
+Reference for the ACLEW Starter dataset:

 Bergelson, E., Warlaumont, A., Cristia, A., Casillas, M., Rosemberg, C., Soderstrom, M., Rowland, C., Durrant, S. & Bunce, J. (2017).
 Starter-ACLEW.
 Databrary.
 Retrieved August 15, 2018 from http://doi.org/10.17910/B7.390.